Long Beach Negligent Security Lawyer

 A: Yes.
 Anyone who lives or works at the property can sue for negligent security.
 Random visitors can also take legal action against the business or property owner.
 What matters in these types of cases is that the property must have a duty of care and fail to take that duty seriously.

-Schedule Your Negligent Security Lawyer Consultation Today
+Schedule Your Long Beach Negligent Security Lawyer Consultation Today

 If you or a loved one was recently attacked on someone else’s property, you could be entitled to monetary damages.
 Even when the property owner’s negligence is clear, it takes an experienced law firm to see these complicated cases through.
 McLachlan Law, APC, has helped many clients achieve favorable settlements following a violent crime.
 To learn more about how our law firm can represent you in court, contact our office today.